staticpagesjs/core/README.md

         // adds a 'now' variable to the template context data.now = new Date().toJSON();

-        // returning the data is required if you want to send it to the renderer return data;
+        // returning the data is required
+        return data;
     }
 });